 Mr. Greywood came back in with his bowl full of water and poured some on the wound.
 Mitilda winced, but gave no sound of pain.
 "You Greywoods are magic practitioners..." she said with an expression of awe.

 "And proud of it," Gabriel said.
-"We should have confronted you about it a long time ago - it wasn't like there was any possibility of you reporting us.
+"We should have confronted you about it a long time ago - it wasn't like there was any possibility of you or Jaydin reporting us.
 But we were... cowards."
 He looked down.

 "Yes, you were..."
 Mitilda said.
 "So was I. I should have confronted you."